rehierl/abstract-properties/11-0-document-trees/alt-terminology.md

-- the issue with "ordered tree"
-- a tree has no child order - ever
-- in that regards, "ordered tree" makes no sense
 - we describe sets that have an order associated with them, as "ordered sets of elements" i.e. an order over all the elements within that set,